b-lukaszuk/BS_wJ_eng/contents/overpayment.md

 sco(s)
 ```

-And now, the last question.
+And now, the final question.
 Which one is better: to overpay `mortgage1` with
 \$20,000 in month 13, or to put this \$20,000 into a bank deposit that pays 5%
 yearly for the 19 years (roughly the remaining duration of the mortgage)?